nickpegg/home/README.md

 # home.nickpegg.com

 This is a Django app that runs my home!
 And some aspects of my life, too.

+It's pretty sparse so far.

 ## What's Implemented